dwilding/frogtab/README.md

 Frogtab Local is a version of [frogtab.com](https://frogtab.com) that you can run on your computer.
 With Frogab Local, you can:

   - Use Frogtab offline
-  - Enable automatic backups in any browser
+  - Automatically back up your data in any browser
   - Send tasks to Frogtab via a terminal

 [Install the Linux snap](https://snapcraft.io/frogtab) or [install the Python package](https://github.com/dwilding/frogtab/blob/dev/local/README.md#frogtab-local).

 ## How your personal link works

  1. When you register your device, Frogtab generates a PGP key pair in your browser.
 Your device then sends the public key to the server.
 The private key never leaves your device.

     See `register()` in [help.html](app/help.html).